hash-bash/NASA-Jet-Engine-RUL-Prediction-Notebook/README.md

  - Conditions: SIX
  - Fault Modes: ONE (HPC Degradation)

-### The data are provided as a text file with 26 columns of numbers, separated by spaces.
+### Data is provided as a text file with 26 columns of numbers, separated by spaces.
 Each row is a snapshot of data taken during a single operational cycle, each column is a different variable.
 The columns correspond to:

 - Unit number
 - Time, in cycles